glossary

 The country is divided into four essential entities:

-- The prefecture, led by a prefect
+- The prefecture, headed by a prefect

 - The commune, headed by a mayor